PriestTomb/logstash-output-rocketmq/README.md

   * Place the jar file in rocketmq_jar in /vendor/jar/rocketmq in the installation directory of Logstash

-  * Put logstash-output-rocketmq-0.1.0.gem in the installation directory of Logstash
+  * Put logstash-output-rocketmq-x.x.x.gem in the installation directory of Logstash

-  * Run `bin/logstash-plugin install logstash-output-rocketmq-0.1.0.gem` in the installation directory of Logstash
+  * Run `bin/logstash-plugin install logstash-output-rocketmq-x.x.x.gem` in the installation directory of Logstash

 * If the installation environment dose not have internet (Refer to [Logstash installing offline plugin packs](https://www.elastic.co/guide/en/logstash/current/offline-plugins.html#installing-offline-packs))